-Consulting Agreement
+Convertible Note Issued with Consulting Agreement

 On August 10, 2017, the Company entered into a consulting agreement, retroactive to May 16, 2017, with a certain consultant, pursuant to which the consultant agreed to provide certain consulting and business advisory services in exchange for a \$310,000 junior subordinated convertible note.
+The maturity date of the August 10, 2017 Convertible Note is August 2019.
 The note accrues interest at a rate of 10% per annum and is convertible into common stock at the lesser of \$750 or 65% of the three lowest trades in the ten trading days prior to the conversion.
 The note was fully earned upon signing the agreement and matures on August 10, 2019.
-This note may not be prepaid without the written consent of the consultant.
 The Company accrued \$155,000 related to this expense at June 30, 2017 and recorded the remaining \$155,000 related to this expense in fiscal year 2018.
 Upon an event of default, principal and accrued interest will become immediately due and payable under the note.
-Additionally, upon an event of default the note would accrue interest at a default interest rate of 18% per annum or the highest rate of interest permitted by law.
+Additionally, upon an event of default, at the election of the holder, the note would accrue interest at a default interest rate of 18% per annum or the highest rate of interest permitted by law.
 The consulting agreement had a three-month term and expired on August 16, 2017.
-An aggregate total of \$778,212 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
+An aggregate total of \$578,212 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
 During the year ended June 30, 2018, the consultant converted \$140,000 of principal and \$10,764 of interest.
-During the year ended June 30, 2019, the consultant converted an additional \$161,000 of principal and \$19,418 of interest, such that the remaining principal outstanding and accrued interest under this note as of September 30, 2019 was \$9,000 and \$26,144, respectively.
+During the year ended June 30, 2019, the consultant converted an additional \$161,000 of principal and \$19,418 of interest.
+During the nine months ended March 31, 2020, the consultant converted an additional \$500 of principal and \$5,248 of interest such that the remaining principal outstanding and accrued interest under this note as of March 31, 2020 was \$8,500 and \$21,787, respectively.